 Priority Action Progress Status Increase community participation in physical activity through our leisure, recreation and sports services Develop and deliver a program of festivals and events across the City that are accessible and inclusive, financially and environmentally sustainable and contribute to the creativity and vibrancy of Greater Dandenong - Little Day Out was delivered on Sunday 6 October attracting 9,000 people of which 75 per cent were local residents.
 Accessibility provisions included a quiet/prayer space.
-There were 14 local community stalls, six of the 16 food stalls were from the local area. -Carols in Harmony Square was delivered on Friday 13 December, attracting 2,000 people, 62 per cent of whom were from the local area.
-Accessibility provisions included a quiet/prayer space, and an Auslan interpreter for the main stage.
+There were 14 local acmunity stalls, six of the 16 food stalls were from the local area. - Carols in Harmony Square was delivered on Friday 13 December, attracting 2,000 people, 62 per cent of whom were from the local area.
+Accessibility provisions included a quiet/prayer space, and an Auslan Interpreter for the main stage.
+Six community choirs from the local area advised and an Auslan Interpreter for the main stage.
 Six community choirs from the local area performed along with the Greater Dandenong Band. - New Year's Eve in the Square was delivered on Tuesday 31 December, attracting 16,000 attendees, 40 per cent of whom were from the local area.
-Accessibility provisions included a were from the local area.
-Accessibility provisions included a Bushfire Appeal, with proceeds going to the CFA.
-Implement female physical activities and sporting opportunities as part of the 'Make Your Move' initiative Council was successful in its application for the Local Area Marketing Grant through VicHealth's 'This Girl Can', Council received \$13,800 to run 16 physical activities for women and girls throughout March 2020.
+Accessibility provisions included a quiet/prayer space.
+The event included a Greater Dandenong Bushfire Appeal, with proceeds going to the CFA.
+Implement female physical activities and sporting opportunities as part of the 'Make Your Move' initiative Council was successful in its application for the Local Area Marketing Grant through VicHealth's 'This Girl Can'.
+Council received \$13,800 to run 16 physical activities for women and girls throughout March 2020.
 Investigate the gaps and demand for alternative sporting and physical activity opportunities in the City of Greater Dandenong to inform the new Sports and Active Recreation Strategy Significant consultation has taken place with a variety of government, community and internal stakeholders to understand gaps and opportunities.
 The Physical Activity Strategy Discussion Paper has been completed and has been shared with key stakeholders prior to going out to the public for comment in February.